FerruccioG/sigma-aetl-contract-first-architecture/architecture/ingestion-boundary.md

+## 🚪 Ingestion Boundary Design

-Why validation happens at ingestion
+- 🚪 Why validation happens at ingestion

-Why Kafka is transport, not truth
+- 🚚 Why Kafka is transport, not truth

-Why FastAPI + Pydantic is the enforcement layer
+- 🛡️ Why FastAPI + Pydantic are the enforcement layer